coderefinery/git-branch-design/_episodes/01-rebase.md

 ![]({{ site.baseurl }}/img/git-branch-08.svg)

-But there is an alternative:
+But there is an alternative for integrating `master` commits into the `devel`
+branch:

 ```shell
 $ git checkout devel